 - Your landlord may set house rules, and it’s important that you follow them.
 It’s a good idea to ask your landlord to write the rules down, so that you both know what to expect.

 - You must be safe in your home.
-It’s never OK for anyone you live with to be violent or abusive to you.
+It’s never okay for anyone you live with to be violent or abusive.
 If you are being abused at home, you can get free advice from the domestic abuse charity Shine.
-If you’re enrolled in youth service, talk to your coach about the help you can get.
+If you’re enrolled in Youth Service, talk to your coach about the help you can get.

 If you rent a bed or a room in a boarding house with five or more other people, you have some legal rights and responsibilities:

-- You need to pay your board on time- usually each week.
+- You need to pay your rent on time – usually each week.